Hussein-L-AlMadhachi/Rhenium/README.md

 # Final words
 Have you seen any problem?
-Do you think there is something we forgot?
+Do you think there is something I forgot?
 Do you have some ideas about how to improve this program?

 Join our [Community discussions](https://github.com/Hussein-L-AlMadhachi/Rhenium/discussions)